vennadevops/Phase-2/Docker/Practice-basics-1.md

     run the command "env" to see the list of environment varibales in the containers.
 Along with existing list you will see the defined environment variables var1, var2.

+#### Example-4: Creating directory if it does not exists.

+    FROM ubuntu
+    MAINTAINER svnreddydevops1@gmail.com
+    WORKDIR /newdirectory
+    CMD pwd